mihirp161/farthur/README.md

 devtools::install_github("opendatasurgeon/farthur")
 library(farthur)

-#then enter 1 and choose to "1.
+#then enter 1 to choose "1.
 ALL"
 `````
 *Not worthy of CRAN, believe me.*